 To toggle between the full-screen mode and just browser mode you can click on the icon below:

 Uploading a Document (Learn more here)

 Instead of using screen sharing, you can directly upload your slides inside your webinar room.
-Click on the "Upload Media" button on top and add a new file or select an existing one.
+Click on "Actions" > "Share a media" on top and add a new file or select an existing one.
 With this feature, you can present slides without leaving your Livestorm window.

 Presentations must be in the PDF format, meaning you won't keep your powerpoint transitions.
 Don't try to upload PPT

 ⚠️ Remember: to have your presentation recorded on the webinar replay, you must share your screen.
 The document upload will not include the slides in our classic replay.
 However, we have a new replay which is available in private beta that'll record your shared media 🎉 Ping us in the chat or shoot us an email at email@example.com so we can activate it for your account 😉

 Click on "Share a media" to open the upload pop-up:

 Click on the dashed area to select a document or drag and drop a file in the zone: